 In 2020, we continue to grow our grassroots supporter base with events across the state that educate and empower residents of Colorado to chart their own end-of-life journey.
+Learn more about our ongoing work to expand end-of-life options in Colorado.

 On January 31, 2020, the Colorado Department of Public Health and Environment released its annual report on the End-of-Life Options Act.